NeuTrix/redux-crud-todo-cli/README.md

 ## Project features

-- a responsive web design utilizing React, Redux, and Bootstrap
+- Responsive web design utilizing React, Redux, and Bootstrap
 - Redux immutable state architecture with logger
 - Decoupled architecture with asynchronus CRUD actions
 - Secure user accounts with validation, JWT, and use of ENV variables